Artoriuz/ArtCNN/README.md

 A few other variants are also offered, these are meant to cover specific needs or edge-case scenarios:
 - `ArtCNN_C4F16_D2.glsl`: Trained with JPEG LR images that have been moderately compressed.
 Use this when your objective is to get rid of artifacts.
 - `ArtCNN_C4F16_D1.glsl`: Trained with JPEG LR images that have been lightly compressed.
 This is an attempt at finding the sweet spot between the normal and the D2 variants.
+- `ArtCNN_C4F16_SH.glsl`: Trained with LR images that have been downsampled with polar Hermite.
+Use this if you want some explicit sharpening.
 - `ArtCNN_C4F16_LL.glsl`: Trained with images downsampled in linear light.
 Use this if you suspect the content has been downsampled in linear light.

 When in doubt of which variant to use, start with `ArtCNN_C4F16.glsl` to see if your system can handle it and go up or down from there.